Razorshi-Prozzwal-Talukder/AI_ML_DL_NLP_TaskList/Deep Learning/README.md

-# 🧠 Deep Learning Assignment: MNIST Classification with Multiple Optimizers & Activations
+# 🧠 MNIST Classification with Multiple Optimizers & Activations

 This project implements a fully-connected neural network **from scratch using NumPy** for classifying handwritten digits from the **MNIST** dataset.
 The network is trained using various **activation functions** and **optimizers**, allowing a comparative analysis of their impact on performance.